Juul inventor’s Myst lands funding as institutional investors turn to China’s e-cigs – TechCrunch

 These changes will deal a blow to small producers with poor quality control, leaving the industry with a handful of established and compliant players, Fang Wang, head of marketing at Myst, told TechCrunch.

 For one, standardizing production is costly, Li said.
-From ceramic coils, batteries, to fragrance, every component and ingredient of a vape will need to meet stringent requirements.
+From ceramic coils, to batteries, to fragrance, every component and ingredient of a vape will need to meet stringent requirements.
 E-cigarette companies will also need to pay tobacco taxes, an important source of tax revenue for the Chinese government.

 The other challenge is how to lower nicotine content.
 Many current products on the market have a relatively high nicotine concentration at 3-5%, so if China is in line with the European Union standard of 1.7%, many small brands will be forced out of business because they lack the know-how to produce low-nicotine vapes that still satisfy users’ crave, suggested Li.